Occupational therapy can help if an illness, injury or disability has made it difficult for you, an adult or a child you know to manage daily life.

 A doctor's referral is needed to make a first appointment.

-Therapists may recommend special equipment to help you perform daily activities at home and at work.
+Occupational therapists may recommend special equipment to help you perform daily activities at home and at work.
 Or they may work with you to help you learn to function without equipment.
 They may also offer guidance to family members and caregivers who are helping you with daily activities.